-This design guide also provides good detailing practices for typical joints between concrete filled tubular members and other structural components.
-Guideline is provided to select matching concrete and steel grades for the design of high strength concrete filled columns.
+The design guide also provides good detailing practices for typical joints between steel-concrete composite columns and other structural components.
+Guideline is provided to select matching concrete and steel grades for the design of high strength composite columns.
 Special considerations for fire resistance design, fabrication of high tensile steel sections, and preparation of high strength concrete are emphasized.
 This design guide will endow structural engineers with the confidence to use high strength materials in a safe and economic manner to design and construct high rise buildings.